KUSENTEI!

 23 November 1944:

-At 1200, CH-33, patrol boats Nos.
-38 and 102 (ex-USS STEWART, DD-224) depart Manila for Takao escorting convoy MATA-34 consisting only of MANJU MARU.
+At 1200, CH-33, patrol boats PB-38 and PB-102 (ex-USS STEWART, DD-224) depart Manila for Takao escorting convoy MATA-34 consisting only of MANJU MARU.

 24 November 1944:

 Luzon Strait, 100 miles N of Cape Engano.
-LtCdr (later Rear Amiral/COMSUBPAC) John H. Maurer’s submerged USS ATULE (SS-403) sights a transport and three escorts heading NW toward Sabtang Island.
+LtCdr (later Rear Amiral/COMSUBPAC) John H. Maurer’s (USNA ’35) submerged USS ATULE (SS-403) sights a transport and three escorts heading NW toward Sabtang Island.
 At dark, Maurer surfaces and sets course so as to intercept the transport shortly after midnight.

 25 November 1944:

 At about 0125, as Maurer is setting up on the transport, one of her escorts also moves into periscope view.
 He fires six bow tubes at the overlapping targets, then turns the boat about and fires his two stern tubes.
-ATULE scores two hits on each target.
-Patrol boat No. 38 (ex-DD YOMOGI) disintegrates.
+USS ATULE scores two hits on each target.
+Patrol boat PB-38 (ex-DD YOMOGI) disintegrates.
 MANJU MARU is hit aft in hold No. 5 and goes dead in the water.

-ATULE withdraws as CH-33 and patrol boats No. 102 search the area.
+USS ATULE withdraws as CH-33 and patrol boats No. 102 search the area.
 At 0516, MANJU MARU sinks by the stern at 20-14N, 121-40 E. Twenty-four of her crew and about 700 of 1300 troops on board are KIA.

 3 December 1944:

-Departs Takao in convoy TAMA-34 consisting of JINYO, KENJO, YAMAKUNI, FUKUYO and YASUKUNI MARUs, BANSHU MARU No. 31 and SHINPUKU MARU escorted by destroyer KURETAKE, kaibokan CD-28, CD-54 and CH-33 as well as two unidentified escorts.
+Departs Takao in convoy TAMA-34 consisting of JINYO, KENJO, YAMAKUNI, FUKUYO and YASUKUNI MARUs, BANSHU MARU No. 31 and SHINFUKU MARU escorted by destroyer KURETAKE, kaibokan CD-28, CD-54 and CH-33 as well as two unidentified escorts.

 6 December 1944:

-At 2147, a concerted wolfpack attack begins by Cdr (later Rear Admiral) Roy M. Davenport's USS TREPANG (SS-412) and LtCdr James D. Fulp's SEGUNDO (SS-398).
+At 2147, a concerted wolfpack attack begins by Cdr (later Rear Admiral) Roy M. Davenport's (USNA ’33) USS TREPANG (SS-412) and LtCdr James D. Fulp's (USNA ’34) USS SEGUNDO (SS-398).

-Davenport torpedoes and sinks JINYO MARU at 18-30N 121-57E with 1430 lives lost, mostly troops.
-At 2237, Fulp torpedoes YASUKUNI MARU that runs aground and is later abandoned near 18-59N 120-56E.
+Davenport torpedoes and sinks JINYO MARU with troops, depth charges, boats and possibly tanks aboard, at 18-30N 121-57E with 1,383 troops and 44 crewmen lost.
+At 2237, Fulp torpedoes YASUKUNI MARU, loaded with 315 troops, 155 passengers, coal, military vehicles and tanks; that runs aground and is later abandoned near 18-59N 120-56E.
+Three troops on lookout and 25 crewmen are killed.
 At 2358 Davenport hits FUKUYO MARU with three torpedoes.
 She blows up and sinks nearby.
-BANSHU MARU No. 31 is also sunk with no survivors around this time at 18-54N, 120-49E.
+At the time the ship was carrying the 18th Naval Strike Group in four parties consisting of 921 men, of which 913 together with 66 ship’s gunners and 94 of the crew are KIA.
+BANSHU MARU No. 31 is also sunk with no survivors from her crew of 23 around this time at 18-54N, 120-49E.

 7 December 1944: